SabrinaZalio1/netflix-clone/README.md

-# LITEFLIX CHALLENGE FROM LITEBOX
+# 🎬 LITEFLIX CHALLENGE

-## This proyect was created with React.JS, SASS and TYPESCRIPT
+## 📌 This proyect was created with React.JS, SASS and TYPESCRIPT 📌

+### BEM METHODOLOGY was use for the classes